What’s Your Returning Customer Rate and How to Improve It

 You will also find that many of the tools you are using, particularly e-commerce platforms, will calculate this for you.

 RCR fluctuates according to industry and the likelihood of regular repeat purchases.
-According to data from Supliful, the average RCR within fashion is 33%, while it is closer to 20% for stores selling electronics.
+According to data from Supliful, the average RCR on Shopify within fashion is 33%, while it is closer to 20% for stores selling electronics.

 While there is no set answer to how often you should look at this metric, it’s advisable to keep a close eye on it.
 Continuously tracking your RCR and comparing month to month or year on year can help you to identify marketing opportunities.